 Literal infringement occurs when the accused product or process falls within the scope of a properly construed claim.
-Claim construction is determined by the court, usually through a specific hearing and briefing schedule before trial.
+Claim construction is determined by the court, usually through a briefing schedule and specific hearing (known as a "Markman hearing") before trial.
 Where there is no literal infringement, infringement can still be found under the doctrine of equivalents.
 According to this doctrine, infringement occurs if a product or process does not fall within the literal scope of the properly construed claim but is the substantial equivalent of the patented invention.
-To determine equivalence, a judge or jury analyzes whether the differences between the two are insubstantial to one of ordinary skill in the art.
+To determine equivalence, a judge or jury analyses whether the differences between the two are insubstantial to one of ordinary skill in the art.
+Prior art and prosecution history estoppel can limit or block the application of the doctrine of equivalents.